BetterAndroid/PanguText/docs-source/src/en/library/android.md

 ::: tip

 `PanguTextFactory2` can be used not only with `Activity` but also injected into any existing `LayoutInflater` instance.
-However, please inject before the `LayoutInflater` instance is used to load the layout, otherwise it will not take effect.
+However, please inject it before the `LayoutInflater` instance is used to inflate the layout, otherwise it will not take effect.

 :::